nrmndev/nrmndev-fw/README.md

 A utility-first CSS and CSS-in-JS framework with type safety and memoized centralized logic

+## New Major Version released (v4.0.0-beta) 2024-31-10

+### **HOTFIXES**

+- Added `UtilityPartialProps` and `UtilityRequireProps` which extends UtilityProps and `as` with HTMLAttributes see docs for usage
+- Added forwardRef to all components

+### Utility

+#### `ExtendUtilityProps`

+- A higher-order component (HOC) utility that extends an existing component with additional utility props, defined in PropStyleHandlerProps.
+It enhances the component with extra styling or layout properties while maintaining ref forwarding.

 ## Alpha Version released (v2.1.0)

 ## Table of Contents